Mechanical Bolting

 Taught by ASME-certified instructors, this training is designed to meet the highest industry standards.
 Tech Safety Lines is proud to be the premier authorized training provider in the United States for HYTORC, the global leader in industrial bolting systems.

-By the end of the course, participants will have the practical expertise to apply proper bolting techniques, enhancing the safety, reliability, and integrity of bolted connections in their work environments.
+By the end of this training, students will be able to confidently operate bolting tools while ensuring safety, reliability, and efficiency in their work environments.

 - Identify hazards associated with electrical, mechanical, and hydraulic torque/tension tools